A delicious, easy, one-bowl vegan Lemon Bundt Cake recipe made with coconut milk, drizzled with a tangy lemon glaze. Easy to make, with a video.

-You can not teach someone to love, you must show them.
+You can not teach someone to love; you must show them. ~ Finnish saying.

-This simple, one-bowl, Vegan Lemon Bundt Cake recipe is incredibly EASY to make and oh so delicious!
-My husband Brian actually made this for me on my birthday, and if he can do it, I know you can do it – it is that easy!
+This simple, one-bowl, Vegan Lemon Bundt Cake recipe is incredibly easy to make and very delicious!
+It’s an older recipe with great reviews, but the photos needed a little refresh.
+My husband Brian actually made this for me on my birthday a few years back, and if he can do it, I know you can do it too – it is really that easy!
 It’s a one-bowl recipe; just stir, pour, and bake.
-Using Meyer lemons adds specialness, but regular old lemons are great too.
+Using Meyer lemons adds a special touch, but regular old lemons work great too.

 Coconut milk gives it a decadent richness that I love.
 It’s a light and flavorful cake perfect for special occasions and holiday tables.
 Serve with the lemony glaze, top with fresh berries or toasted coconut if you like, or sprinkle with powdered sugar.